-The demand for Holocaust and Genocide Studies has grown over the past 20 years.
-Five states are now mandating that the subject be taught in the schools, and seven states -- including Pennsylvania -- are recommending inclusion in school curricula.
+The demand for Holocaust and Genocide Studies has grown over the past thirty years.
+Five states mandate that the subject be taught in the schools, and seven states -- including Pennsylvania -- are recommending inclusion in school curricula.
 It is expected that more states will institute such requirements.
 Thus, teachers and librarians are seeking more information and instruction.
 Furthermore, the end of the 20th century saw an explosion of new scholarship and new perspectives on the Holocaust.
-This scholarship is reinforced by the desire of survivors and those who lived through WWII to educate future generations and to bear witness to the fact that the Holocaust did happen.
+This scholarship is reinforced by the desire of survivors and those who lived through World War II to educate future generations and to bear witness to the fact that the Holocaust did happen.

 Tuesday, April 16, 2019